OfficialAnujMore/Movie_app/README.md

 ```
 python manage.py runserver
 ```
+> To view the django database click on the link in terminal and just add */api/movies/* to the localhost link

 ### Step 4] Open another terminal in the root director *vphrase*
 > Do not close the backend terminal